Some posts contain compensated links. Please read this disclaimer for more info.

 Sanliurfa, also known as Urfa and ‘the Prophet’s City,’ has a wealth of beautiful old buildings strewn around town, and many people visit for pilgrimages or to refresh their spirits.
 Walking around the local bazaar is intoxicating as you try to take in all that is going on around you.
 It has a very Middle Eastern feel to it.

 Though the city is rapidly evolving due to urban development projects, its ancient history is still visible in the form of the beautiful Dergah Park and Mosque Complex.
-A visit to the ancient Gobekli Tepe temple in Urfa is a must for anyone visiting the city.
+A visit to the ancient Gobekli Tepe temple in Urfa is a must for anyone visiting the city, which is one of those wonderful non-touristy places in Turkey.

 Its Semahane houses a museum of religious artifacts from the time period.
 For an evening walk and a cup of Turkish tea, visit the Alaeddin Tepe park.